“This post may contain affiliate links. Please read my disclosure for more info.

 Ways to Save Electricity in Your Home

-The cost to run your furnace, the biggest appliance in most homes, is affected a lot by a cheap $10 filter.
-The filter should usually be changed about every other month, so if you can’t remember the last time you changed it, it’s probably time.
+Heating is probably the biggest chunk of your utility costs so lets see how to reduce that first.
+The efficiency of your furnace, the biggest appliance in most homes, is affected a lot by a cheap $10-$15 filter.
+The filter should usually be changed about every other month, so if you can’t remember the last time you changed it, it’s time.

 If you’re not sure what size to buy, it should be visible on the outside edge of the furnace.

 Another way to save electricity, is to install a programmable thermostat.
 Adjusting the inside temperature just a few degrees when you’re not home or when you’re sleeping will have a big impact over time.

 We installed the Nest thermostat because it’s not only programmable, but it can actually “learn” your schedule and adjust to it.